makrai/notes/jurafsky-slp/ed2-ch15-unification.md

 * set-valued features (Pollard and Moshier, 1990), and
 * disjunction (Kay, 1979; Kasper and Rounds, 1986)
 * operation incorporated into feature structures OR in a separate metalanguage
-  * descriptions may thus use negation and disjunction to describe a set of feature structures (ie, a certain feature must not contain a certain value, or may contain any of a set of values) but an
+  * descriptions may use negation and disjunction to describe a set of feature structures (ie, a certain feature must not contain a certain value, or may contain any of a set of values) but an
   * actual instance of a feature structure that meets the description would not